Dr Grammatoula Papaioannou BSc(Hons) (Loughborough), PhD (Loughborough), FHEA

 Lecturer in Business Statistics

-Dr Grammatoula Papaioannou is a Lecturer in Business Statistics at the School of Business and Economics since 2008 and a Programme Director of the specialist MSc in Business Analytics Consulting.
+Dr Grammatoula Papaioannou is a Lecturer in Business Statistics at the School of Business and Economics since 2008 and a Programme Director of the specialist MSc in Business Analytics.
 Prior to this Grammatoula was the Programme Director of the Part Time MBA programme.

 Grammatoula's research interest focuses upon optimisation techniques, with emphasis on the application of combinatorial optimisation and the development of heuristic algorithms.
 Cellular manufacturing is an area that Grammatoula has worked on and published in top-rated operations research (OR) journals such as European Journal of Operational Research and Annals of Operations Research.